fpgadeveloper/ethernet-fmc-max-throughput/README.md

 them to fit within the resource constraints of the smaller device.
 These designs use only 2 traffic generators, connected to ports 0 and 1, while ports 2 and 3 are connected to AXI Ethernet Subsystem blocks that are looped back on themselves.
-In this configuration, we can still test all ports at maximum throughput and detect dropped frames on all 4 ports, however we lose the ability to detect bit errors on two of the ports.
+In this configuration, we can still test all ports at maximum throughput and detect dropped frames on all 4 ports.

 When testing these designs, note that we cannot force bit errors on ports 2 and 3, because they are connected in loopback; hence you can expect the dropped frame counters of ports 0 and 1 to always read 0 unless